robin-rpr/calos/doc/tutorial.rst

   [=============================================|] 10411/10411 100%
   [...]
   done
-  $ ch-run /var/tmp/hello.sqfs -- echo "I’m in a container"
-  I’m in a container
+  $ clearly run /var/tmp/hello.sqfs -- echo "I’m in a container" I’m in a container

 Using a directory image